glumia/bash-tiasft/README.md

 alias gcan='git commit --amend --no-edit'
 ```

-Now just give your commands as usual, if you forget you have a shortcut for
+Now use the command line as usual.
+If you type a command that could have been
-a command bash-tiasft will suggest it to you for the next time:
+abbreviated with an alias, bash-tiasft will suggest it for the next time:
 ```
 $ git commit --amend --no-edit
 There is a shortcut for that!